ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - - - (IMPROVE) day planning.md

   - ex.
     - passing a callback as props
     - lifting state up
-    - forwaring props to grandchild
+    - forwarding props to grandchild
     - ...